Air Travel Tips

 Most airlines let you order vegan meals for long-haul flights (for example, transatlantic and transpacific flights).
-While some like the American airline carriers don’t offer any special meals on any of their North American or the North America to South America routes.
+However, some, like the American airline carriers, don’t offer any special meals on any of their North American or the North America to South America routes.
 And their websites are notoriously unhelpful so as a precaution we strongly recommend calling your airline to confirm that you can order a vegan meal.
 Below are tips for both scenarios.

 Before you fly you should check to see how vegan-friendly your airline is.
 We have several airline reviews on this site, and there are other sites that blog about the vegan food experiences they have had.
 We also hope you will consider reviewing and sharing your airline travel experiences here or on another site to help inform your fellow vegans as to which airlines best deserves our business.